 How many devices can you connect to a motorhome wifi router?

-We often have 7 devices using our motorhome wifi, and that was the same with the dongle.
-Two laptops, two iPads and 3 phones.
-And that’s without Jade being in the camper!
+That varies on the router.
+Previously, we have had 7 devices connected to our motorhome wifi: two laptops, two iPads and 3 phones.
+And that was without our daughter Jade being in the camper!

 Most sane people won’t need that many devices, but it shows it can handle it.
 If you think you’ll have a similar amount, pay attention when you buy your wifi dongle- some are limited on how many devices can be connected at once.